- Chronic bronchitis definition and facts

 - What is acute bronchitis?
 What are the symptoms of acute bronchitis?

 - What are the signs and symptoms of chronic bronchitis?

 - What are the causes of chronic bronchitis?

 - When should you see a doctor for chronic bronchitis?

 - What is the treatment for chronic bronchitis?

-- What drugs treat chronic bronchitis exacerbations?
+- What natural remedies treat chronic bronchitis symptoms?

 - What are the complications of chronic bronchitis?

 - What is the prognosis for chronic bronchitis?